Sue Lani Madsen: Rebuilding trust in election integrity

 It’s also not difficult to understand why most counties accept the system.
 Albert sensors are ubiquitous nationally, they seem harmless and besides what choice is there if the county wants the funding.
 We’ve all clicked the popup “I accept the terms and conditions” box on websites just to get on with life online and understand we risk getting our data hacked.
 Organizations often aren’t much different in decision-making.

 The holdout counties are driven by unsatisfactorily answered questions.
 An Albert sensor for monitoring and reporting internet activity is only connected to a county’s administrative network, which does not or should not include the required stand-alone elections network.
 Since there is no connection to the elections network, skeptics question the value of networking county software nationally in securing elections while giving Albert and its software engineers access to county databases.
-In an interview when SB 5843 legislation was being considered in January, Mary Blechschmidt, Lincoln County GOP chair asked, “It surveils county networks, but could be made bi-directional and we’d never know it.”
+In an interview when SB 5843 legislation was being considered in January, Mary Blechschmidt, Lincoln County GOP chair said, “It surveils county networks, but could be made bi-directional and we’d never know it.”
+Her concern is the Albert monitoring device could go beyond surveillance to changing county data.

 Then there was the consent decree signed by Attorney General Bob Ferguson – who’s also a gubernatorial candidate – eliminating Washington’s constitutional requirement for 30-days residency before registering to vote.
 For an attorney general who claims he is always ready to fight for Washington citizens, consenting to this decree sends the wrong signal when illegal immigration through a poorly controlled U.S.-Mexico border is at record levels.
 Any action softening residency requirements now undermines efforts to rebuild trust.